Photo by AJ_Watt from Getting Images Signature via Canva.com

 Installing a Pool

-Even if other homes in the area feature a luxurious pool or hot tub, the return on investment is relatively low.
-It’s best to focus on other necessities around the home and let the buyer make this addition should they find it necessary.
+Even if other homes in the area feature luxurious pools or hot tubs, the return on investment is relatively low.
+It’s best to focus on other household necessities and let the buyer make this addition.

 Finishing the Basement